ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 The things people say about their abuse memories, including how they respond to researchers' questions – these are empirical evidence too.
 Of course, these kinds of data are not necessarily about objective events, nor are they conclusive evidence that abuse occurred.
 But they are the only evidence we have about people's memories for abuse experiences (real, imagined, or some mixture of the two).

-Both of these forms of evidence are extremely important, and people on all sides of the recovered memories “debate” acknowledge that what people say about their memories is one kind of empirical evidence, and one worth researching (whether or not a person has physical proof or corroboration from others).
+Both of these forms of evidence are extremely important, and people on all sides of the recovered memories 'debate' acknowledge that what people say about their memories is one kind of empirical evidence, and one worth researching (whether or not a person has physical proof or corroboration from others).

 ### Theoretical Constructs